jbcodeforce/aws-messaging-samples/docs/labs/ow-pt-to-pt-jms.md

 # On-way pattern with Point to Point JMS based producer and consumer

-The code is under the [activeMQ/classic/ow-pt-to-pt-jms](https://github.com/jbcodeforce/aws-messaging-study/tree/main/amazonMQ/activeMQ/classic/ow-pt-to-pt-jms) folder.
+This demonstration is for a one-way integration between a producer app and a consumer app using one queue defined in ActiveMQ.
+The code is under the [activeMQ/ow-pt-to-pt-jms](https://github.com/jbcodeforce/aws-messaging-study/tree/main/amazonMQ/activeMQ/ow-pt-to-pt-jms) folder.

 ## Requirements

-* Produce message to a queue using JMS protocol, using Quarkus constructs.
+* Produce message to a queue using JMS protocol, using Java Quarkus.
 * Consumer in a separate app, using JMS

 ![](./diagrams/ow-p2p-amq-jms.drawio.png)